WeblateOrg/weblate/docs/admin/projects.rst

 In case your project has dozen of translation files (e.g. for different gettext domains, or parts of Android apps), you might want to import them automatically.
-This can either be achieved from the command line by using :djadmin:`import_project` or :djadmin:`import_json`, or by installing the :ref:`addon-weblate.discovery.discovery` addon.
+This can either be achieved from the command-line by using :djadmin:`import_project` or :djadmin:`import_json`, or by installing the :ref:`addon-weblate.discovery.discovery` addon.